This page is written for persons familiar with Bridge. It may have little to offer the student.

 To teach anything, one needs to first develop the students’ interest.
 HandzTM achieves this by making it as simple as possible to start playing.
-To that end, everything has been stripped from the initial play.
-Interest = fun.
+To that end, conventional bidding has been stripped from the game until the rules and scoring are understood.

 To maintain interest in a new subject, the pace must be right for the student.
 When learning HandzTM, the students control the pace at which they advance.
 Having a good time with Level 2?
 Then keep playing there until ready to move on.